Defence of the Mykonos 6 following Syros prosecution

 After surviving such an ordeal, where individuals whose lives were at risk were left without adequate support and assistance, the prosecutor of Syros accused 6 Afghans from the vessel of facilitating a shipwreck and of setting up a criminal organisation.
 These accusations represent yet another example of Fortress Europe’s racialised targeting of individuals on the move.
 People in danger at sea are not only left without the support that European States are obliged to provide; their journeys in search of safety are also cast as criminal.

 Becoming aware of this case, the Human Rights Legal Project intervened directly.
 So far, they have secured the release of 3 of the co-accused and are continuing to defend those standing trial.
-The Legal Aid Fund is proud to stand alongside these efforts to end the injustice of European criminalisation policies and to financially support the Human Rights Legal Project in this case.
+The Sea-Watch Legal Aid Fund is proud to stand alongside these efforts to end the injustice of European criminalisation policies and to financially support the Human Rights Legal Project in this case.

 Do you want to help this project?
 You can show your support by donating here.